Tai Chi Chuan

 Pastor Steve Harms leads a 12-week series of Tai Chi classes on Thursday evenings in the Fall, Winter, and Spring at 7PM.
 Registration for the series is $200.00, payable at the time of the second class.
 It is recommended that participants dress in loose, comfortable clothing and Kung Fu slippers.
 For more information contact Steve Harms at firstname.lastname@example.org.

-This 12-week series began Thursday, January 9 at 7:00 pm at Peace.
+A New Class Series begins on Thursday, September 18 at 7:00 pm.
 Learn to enjoy and integrate the body-mind-spirit/ martial arts/ and ‘meditation in movement’ dimensions harmoniously.